LelouchVee/L5R-dice-bot/README.md

 ## Features

-Dice Rolling: Roll a combination of Ring and Skill dice using the XbYw format.
+- Dice Rolling: Roll a combination of Ring and Skill dice using the XbYw format.
-Exploding Dice: Automatically handles the L5R mechanic of rolling additional dice on explosive successes.
+- Exploding Dice: Automatically handles the L5R mechanic of rolling additional dice on explosive successes.
-Rerolling: Allows rerolling of dice before deciding which ones to keep.
+- Rerolling: Allows rerolling of dice before deciding which ones to keep.
-Advantages & Disadvantages: Adjust probabilities by rerolling based on character advantages (reroll up to two dice without successes) or disadvantages (reroll up to two dice with successes).
+- Advantages & Disadvantages: Adjust probabilities by rerolling based on character advantages (reroll up to two dice without successes) or disadvantages (reroll up to two dice with successes).
-Probability Calculation: Calculate the probability of achieving a given Target Number (TN) with a specific combination of Ring and Skill dice.
+- Probability Calculation: Calculate the probability of achieving a given Target Number (TN) with a specific combination of Ring and Skill dice.
-Character Naming: Set a character name to personalize your roll outputs.
+- Character Naming: Set a character name to personalize your roll outputs.
-Finalization: Finalize your roll to count successes, opportunities, and strife.
+- Finalization: Finalize your roll to count successes, opportunities, and strife.

+Tracking of names and rolls is performed separately for each user by their profile name.

 Additionally, /resources folder provides all the necessary dice faces and symbols as separate .png files intended for use with the bot - but currently unavaible for actual use in realistic conditions due to Telegram's limitation of custom emoji to Fragment-enabled bots.

 ## Commands

++ /name or /n <Character \Name>

+Sets user's character name, which will be displayed with each roll result.

 + /roll pr /r <XbYw>